jhucsf/spring2022/assign/assign05.md

 ```

 Do not valgrind `netcat` as that will not be testing your program, and may
 generate false positives.
-Instead you should only valgrind the client excutables
+Instead you should only valgrind the client executables
 that you write.

 We have recorded a screencast which demonstrates several testing scenarios